 If you’re going for a similar set-up, test out what works best occupying that sliver of space.
 Again, increased click-throughs indicate a win.

 For all of these tests, install a heat map tool to see where users are clicking.
 You may think buttons are clear to find, but often they are not.
-This heat map is our favorite.

 Below the Fold